Cost & Fees

 - How can I pay for my homestay?

-Homestays are available on a first-come first-serve basis.
+Homestays are available on a first-come first-served basis.
 It is important to apply as early as possible.
-Except in cases where homestay space is not available, the Placement Fee is not refundable.
 Once a student has occupied a homestay, there are no refunds for the first four-week session.